Italy - Factors to watch on Dec. 6

 For a complete list of diary events in Italy please click on .

-Italy’s Prime Minister Giuseppe Conte told AdnKronos newswire he will be meeting the President of the European Commission Jean-Claude Juncker on Tuesday with the government’s new “proposal” on the 2019 budget.
+Italy’s Prime Minister Giuseppe Conte told AdnKronos newswire he would be meeting European Commission President Jean-Claude Juncker on Tuesday with the government’s new “proposal” on the 2019 budget.

-Rome, Deputy Prime Minister and Interior Minister Matteo Salvini holds news conference with Education Minister Marco Bussetti at Chamber of Deputies (1000 GMT); attends forum organised by Italy news agency ANSA (1600 GMT).

-Rome, Economy Minister Giuseppe Tria and African Development Bank President Akinwumi Adesina attend seminar on “Africa.
-Challenges and Opportunities: Italy and the African Development Bank” (0930 GMT).
+Italy’s government will on Thursday make a final assessment of the costs of the main measures contained in its 2019 budget, Deputy Prime Minister Matteo Salvini said.

 The major shareholders of influential Italian investment house Mediobanca agreed to create a new consultation agreement to replace the pact currently binding them.

-“2018 World Energy Outlook” with Executive Director International Energy Agency Fatih Birol, CEO Francesco Starace (1330 GMT).
+Fortress and Sound Point Capital are ready to provide 270 million euros in financing to the ailing Italian builder at a yield of just below 11 percent, Il Sole 24 Ore reported.
+France’s Vinci is only interested in part of Astaldi’s order portfolio, leaving Salini Impregilo and IHI as the only two bidders, the paper said.

+La Stampa daily quoted Blackstone sources as saying the Italian publisher risks paying damages worth more than 100 million euros if it lost a lawsuit over the sale of its former Milanese headquarters.
+The paper said Blackstone lawyers expected a reply from RCS to the lawsuit’s notice in January and a trial within a few months after that.

-Juventus and Amplifon are to replace Mediaset and Banca Mediolanum in Italy’s blue chip index as of Dec 27.
+Juventus and Amplifon are to replace Mediaset and Banca Mediolanum in Italy’s blue-chip index as of Dec 27.

 Renewable energy and energy efficiency group Enertronica has signed a commercial JV with PowerChina for EPC business regarding the construction of a 200 MW solar plant in Latin America.